diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us028/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* No dependencies were found.
+* There is a dependency on the US023 - Assign a Entry to a Team, since the tasks are assigned to the collaborator through the team.

 ### 1.5 Input and Output Data

 * Selected Data:
     * begin data

     * end data

     * Type of status to view: (To-Do, Done, In progress, etc.)

 **Output Data:**